wongkk25/get-aws-profile-bash/README.md

     FOO_SECRET=$(./get-aws-profile.sh --profile=myprofile --secret)
 ```

-A script is also provided to write the environment variables to a file (~/.zshrc by default) instead of evaluating get-aws-profile.sh for every new terminal window.
+A script is also provided to write the environment variables outputted from get-aws-profile.sh to a file (~/.zshrc by default) instead of evaluating get-aws-profile.sh for every new terminal window.

 ```
 $ ./set-aws-profile.sh <file>